 Organic manure refers to the decayed plant and animal products which have been carefully prepared to supply nutrients to plants or crops.
 Organic manure is a form of natural nutrients or fertilizer that enriches crop yield.
-There are processes for making organic manure but let us look at the types or organic manure first.
+There are processes for making organic manure but let us look at the types of organic manure first.

 Types of Organic manure

 (a) Green Manure: Green manure is a type of organic manure formed from leguminous crops and other fresh plants which are ploughed into the soil while they are still growing.
-The plants have to be ploughed in when they are very young, i.e. before flowering stage so that they will decay rapidly to release the nutrients to the soil.
+The plants have to be ploughed in when they are very young, i.e. before the flowering stage so that they will decay rapidly to release the nutrients to the soil.

 The crops which are suitable for green manure include legumes like mucuna, cowpea, Centrosema, calopogonium, pueraria and grasses.